 Leverage metrics, such as debt to asset ratio provide answers

-How does the company's growth over the last five years compare to similar companies?
+- How does the company's growth over the last five years compare to similar companies?
 To industry averages?
-Growth metrics such as the cumulative average growth rate CAGR for Sales revenues address such questions.
+Growth such as the cumulative average growth rate address such questions.

-- Investors considering buying or selling stock or bonds in a company.
+- Investors considering holding, buying, or selling stock shares or bonds.

-- Company management, for identifying strengths, weaknesses, and target levels for business objectives.
+- Managers, for identifying strengths, weaknesses, and target levels for business objectives.

-- Shareholders and boards of directors, for evaluating senior management.
+- Shareholders and Boards of directors, for evaluating management performance.